-Expected value is a mathematical calculation that finds the anticipated value of an investment or a product on the basis of various possibilities that are taken into consideration, like the change in the value from time to time and the time period for which the price is being considered.
-The Expected Value can be calculated using the outcomes and the likelihood of these outcomes to occur.
-It facilitates an investor to zero-in on an investment that would reap the maximum benefits.
+Expected Value (EV) is a mathematical calculation that finds the anticipated value of an investment based on various possibilities taken into consideration (like the change in the value from time to time and the period for which the price).
+One can calculate it using the outcomes and the likelihood of these outcomes occurring.
+It helps an investor to zero in on the most beneficial investment.

 - Px = Probability distribution

 Below are some examples of the expected value.

 - The best example to understand the expected value is the dice.
 A dice has 6 sides, and the probability of getting a number between 1 to 6 is 1/6.